Home Buying Education

 • A lower payment does not always mean a better financial decision

-Buyers should evaluate total housing cost, not just the payment.
+Buyers should evaluate the total housing cost, not just the monthly payment.

 Ignoring Maintenance and Repairs

-Homeownership comes with ongoing upkeep costs that renters don’t face.
+Homeownership includes ongoing costs that renters may not face.

 • Routine maintenance (roofing, HVAC, plumbing, appliances)